rjaan/python-shellenv/README.md

-# (python-)shellenv is an example to distribute the python's project
+# (python-)shellenv is python's module to operate with environment variables

-  **shellenv(_module)** is python's module it displays enviroment info and it's consisting of two files written on Python.
+  **shellenv(_module)** is python's module to display enviroment info and it's consisting of two files written on Python.
 Both files may use as either an executed script or included module.

-  Using the module shellenv, you able to operate with environment variables with use with use equivalents to the functions family getent(3) in C
+  Using the module shellenv, you able to operate with environment variables with use equivalents to the functions family getent(3) in C

   **unsetenv(vkey)**: removes variable key from os.environ